A healthy, vibrant, and Resilient Alameda County

 Check out “What’s New” with ALL IN Alameda County.

-September 2021 – ALL IN Recipe4Health’s Chief Medical Officer, Dr. Steven Chen, presented at the House Rules Committee Roundtable on Food as Medicine.
+September 2021 – On September 1, ALL IN Recipe4Health’s Chief Medical Officer, Dr. Steven Chen, presented at the House Rules Committee Roundtable on Food as Medicine.
 This event highlighted the reality of food insecurity and its impact in America and outlined steps that Congress and the Biden administration could take to equitably combat it.
 As one of the roundtable panelists, Dr. Chen shared his experience with Recipe4Health, preliminary research from this work, and possible solutions to help guide the committee to address food/nutrition insecurity, chronic disease, and health and racial equity.

 July 2021 – ALL IN’s Recipe4Health initiative (formerly Food as Medicine) won a competitive National Association of Counties Achievement Award for Best in Health.
 Out of 844 total entries from associations across 28 states, Recipe4Health (R4H) was recognized in the Health category for its outstanding commitment to transforming health care in Alameda County.